futufeld/kmedoids/README.md

 * `newCluster`: Creates an empty cluster that contains a specific medoid.
 * `addElement`: Adds a (non-medoid) element to an existing cluster.
 * `clusterDistance`: Measures the distance between an element and a cluster.
-* `clusterCost`: Measures how representative a cluster's medoid is of the elements in that cluster.
-Lower is better.
+* `clusterCost`: Measures how representative a cluster's medoid is of the elements in that cluster (lower is better).

 #### `newCluster`